interagent/http-api-design/README.md

 {}
 ```

-#### Provide resource (UU)IDs
+#### Resource (UU)IDs

-Give each resource an `id` attribute by default.
-Use UUIDs unless you
+Each Gild API resource has an `uuid` attribute by default.
-have a very good reason not to.
-Don’t use IDs that won’t be globally
-unique across instances of the service or other resources in the
+Each UUID is globally unique across every instances and resources of the service.
-service, especially auto-incrementing IDs.

-Render UUIDs in downcased `8-4-4-4-12` format, e.g.:
+UUIDs are in downcased `8-4-4-4-12` format, e.g.:

 ```
-"id": "01234567-89ab-cdef-0123-456789abcdef"
+"uuid": "01234567-89ab-cdef-0123-456789abcdef"
 ```

 #### Provide standard timestamps